 - The Political Model – distributing the gospel in an organized and methodical way in order to make Jesus more widely known.

 I have decided to adopt the political model for the purposes of this blog.
 As I mentioned in the sidebar at the left, Christians make up only 30% of the world’s population (as of 2017).
 The remaining 70%, for one reason or another, have no reasonable hope of ever getting their hands on a copy of the gospel for themselves.
 For various cultural and/or geographic reasons, the gospel is out of reach for a majority of people around the globe, and even for many people right here in our own country.
-I hope to make a tiny difference by working to correct that situation.
+I hope to make a tiny difference by working to improve that situation.

 Can we approach our mission with the same zeal as a political campaigner?
 From a political strategist’s point of view, 30% of the vote might be considered a reasonable starting position.
 But a campaign manager would need to greatly expand his voter base if he ever hoped to win an election.
 In the same way, we Christians need to focus our energy on the ultimate goal, which is a world where every single individual has had the opportunity to meet Jesus personally in the pages of the gospel and consider what he has to offer us.

 If you have been fortunate enough to read the gospel of Mark, or any of the four gospels, and you are interested in respectful discussions of contemporary religious and cultural issues, the website CERC is a marvelous resource.
-More importantly, if this is your first encounter with Jesus, you would be well advised to seek out a local church where you feel comfortable, and learn all you can from the pastor and his team.
+More importantly, if this is your first encounter with Jesus, you would be well advised to seek out a local church where you feel comfortable, and learn all you can from the pastor and the church’s ministry team.